cloudandcloud2020/learning-spark/Azure Meetup 17th May 2019.md

 ```

 ### Upload movie lens dataset to default container

 I used [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to upload the dataset to default container

+**Note** : while running the spark-submit command, the input path for MovieLens datasets is relative.
+The files are copied to the `ml-latest` directory inside the default container named `hd-spark-cluster-2019`.
+While passing the file names for movies.csv, ratings.csv as inputs to the spark-submit command, we can either give the relative path as `ml-latest/movies.csv` or the fully qualified path to the blob as `wasb://hd-spark-cluster-2019@hdsparkclusterstorage.blob.core.windows.net/ml-latest/movies.csv`.

 ## Execute Spark jobs using `spark-submit`